 Applications can be accessed by clicking here.

-The College of Humanities and Social Sciences (CHSS) and the Office of Community Engagement (OCE) in partnership with Campus Compact is currently accepting applications for KSU's Newman Civic Fellowship.
+The College of Humanities and Social Sciences (CHSS) and the Office of Community Engagement in partnership with Campus Compact is currently accepting applications for KSU's Newman Civic Fellowship.

 Applications will be accepted until Thursday, January 21 at 5pm.